Often times power training and strength training and are used interchangeably and people ask ‘Is power and strength the same thing?’.

 As outlined above, power can be trained effectively with a range of intensities, hence a Power Training Method is generally characterized by intensities between 0 – 70% 1RM, moderate repetitions between 2 – 6.

 Power Training can be divided into different training efforts, as outlined the plyometric effort, the ballistic effort, and the dynamic effort.

 The training modes are more diverse, as compared to strength training methods (similar to the training intensities ranging over a broader range) and can include body weight, light implements, such as medicine balls, or kettlebells, free weights and using accommodating resistance (read more on accommodating resistance in the article Accommodating Resistance Training – Bands and Chains).

 More details on how to structure a power training program

-With Power being defined as the ability to overcome resistance in the shortest period of time, we would like to see our power training efforts yielding these adaptations.
-The Power Training methods as described above result in a higher firing frequency and higher threshold motor units being activated.
 It is debated whether Power Training can potentially lead to a shift in the fiber type spectrum towards a higher percentage of fast twitch fibers.

 More information on the different neural adaptations